Saliba-san/TerminalFPS/README.md

 # Terminal-textbased Oldschool FPS

 This project is an implementation for ncurses of a FPS that runs on the terminal, all rendered in text (ascii + UTF-8).
-It's highly based on the video from javidx9, the OneLoneConder (https://www.youtube.com/watch?v=xW8skO7MFYw).
+It's a GNU/Linux port of the one in this video from javidx9, the OneLoneCoder (https://www.youtube.com/watch?v=xW8skO7MFYw).

 ## Controls

 ### Movement
-w and s -> horizontal movement q and e -> strafing in the vertical axis a and d -> rotating the player
+w and s -> horizontal movement

+q and e -> strafing in the vertical axis

+a and d -> rotating the player

 ### Godlike Controls
-Left and Right (arrow-keys) -> move walls of a row Down and Up (arrow-keys) -> select row
+Left and Right (arrow-keys) -> move walls of a row

+Down and Up (arrow-keys) -> select row

 ### Exit
 o -> exits the game

 get hit by a wall while moving it -> exits the game

 ## Parameters